SteffenMoritz/imputeTS/README.md

 ### Datasets

-There are two datasets (each in two versions) available:
+There are three datasets (each in two versions) available:

 |      Dataset     |             Description                                          |
 | :----------------|:-----------------------------------------------------------------|